Our post-graduate students are a vital and dynamic group within the Wadham community.

 Frequently asked questions

-Now is the best possible time to be a graduate student at Wadham.
-The College recently built the new McCall MacBain Graduate Centre and is now focused on making Wadham a destination for top graduate students in Oxford by providing funding, facilities and unique opportunities to become involved in the life of a historic yet progressive college.
+Now is a fantastic time to be a graduate student at Wadham.
+The College recently built the McCall MacBain Graduate Centre and is focused on making Wadham a destination for top graduate students in Oxford by providing funding, facilities and unique opportunities to become involved in the life of a historic yet progressive college.

 What is the Middle Common Room?

-Within the College, Middle Common Room—or the 'MCR' as most people refer to it—is the first port-of-call for all graduate students.
-The MCR is both a physical space (in Wadham it is the common areas of the McCall MacBain Graduate Centre) and the College’s graduate student association.
+At Wadham College, the Middle Common Room—or the 'MCR' as most people refer to it—is the first port-of-call for all graduate students.
+The MCR is both a physical space (in the common areas of the McCall MacBain Graduate Centre) and the College’s graduate student association.
 As an association with an elected executive committee, the MCR is dedicated to making sure that graduate students can take full advantage of all the educational, pastoral and financial resources that Wadham has to offer.
-For example, the MCR organizes the graduate events for 'Freshers’ Week', the orientation program for new students that takes place the week before classes start (0th week) in Michaelmas Term.
+For example, the MCR organizes the graduate events for 'Freshers’ Week', the orientation programme for new students that takes place the week before classes start (0th week) in Michaelmas Term.

 Why is it called the 'Middle' Common Room?